Access to Cleveland, Akron, Columbus, Cincinnati and More

 From the Kent/Ravenna Area With some brief road interruptions near downtown Kent, you can ride on paved trails from the east side of Ravenna and onwards to the Portage Bike and Hike Trailhead at Middlebury Road on the Portage/Summit border.
 Turn left on Middlebury, cross the railroad bridge, and immediately turn right onto Summit County's Freedom Trail.
-This trail skirts Tallmadge Circle (many road crossings here) and currently (2022) ends at the south side of Mill St at the University of Akron campus.
+This trail skirts Tallmadge Circle (many road crossings here) and currently (2023) ends at the south side of Mill St at the University of Akron campus.
 You can contect to the Towpath near Lock 3 Park using University Ave.
 An alternative route (taking you within a block of a hotel, a bike shop, a brewery and dining options) takes you through the north outskirts of the city, leaving the Freedom Trail via North Union Street.
 See the map below to navigate from Union St to a spur trail leading to the Towpath Trail.
-Turn by Turn Directions: Take Union Street to Perkins Street, turn right, and walk/ride on the sidewalk one block to North College St. Watch out for utility pole support cables!
+Turn by Turn Directions to the towpath via Dirty River Cycles and a Hotel: Take Union Street to Perkins Street, turn right, and walk/ride on the sidewalk one block to North College St. Watch out for utility pole support cables!
 Turn right, go down the hill, then turn left on Bluff Street, right on North Summit Street, and left on Furnace Street.
 Finally turn right on Ridge Street (directly under the southbound lanes of the All American or "Y" bridge).
 Enter the parking lot for the Cuyahoga Scenic Railroad station and enter the bike trail at the Northwest corner.
 This spur connects with the Towpath Trail.
 See the map below.